 There are a few exceptions to Massachusetts's licensing laws.
 Generally, non-resident drivers (including military and their family members) with valid driver's licenses from their home state or country can drive in Massachusetts without an in-state license.

-However, there are certain limitations that apply to the license exemptions.
-One of these limitations is age—no person under 16 years old can operate a vehicle in Massachusetts, regardless of the rules in the driver's home state.
+However, certain limitations apply to the license exemptions.
+One limitation is age—no person under 16 years old can operate a vehicle in Massachusetts, regardless of the rules in the driver's home state.
 Also, if you move to Massachusetts (in other words, become a resident of the state), you need to get an in-state license.

 A person who operates a vehicle while on a suspended or revoked license is subject to varying penalties depending on the reason for the suspension and the number of prior offenses.